VScan: Rethinking Visual Token Reduction for Efficient Large Vision-Language Models: Conclusion

 \section{Conclusion}

 In this work, we present a comprehensive empirical study to understand how visual information is processed across both the visual encoding and LLM decoding stages.
 Building on these insights, we propose VScan---a two-stage, training-free visual token reduction framework---to accelerate LVLM inference while maintaining robust performance.
+Specifically, we design complementary global and local scanning strategies to select informative visual tokens that preserve rich visual details during visual encoding, and further refine this token set via middle layer pruning in the LLM decoding stage based on textual relevance.
 Extensive experiments across 4 LVLM architectures and 16 image and video benchmarks demonstrate that our approach consistently outperforms existing state-of-the-art methods, achieving a superior trade-off between efficiency and accuracy.

+\textbf{Limitations}.
+One potential limitation of this work is the inherent trade-off between efficiency and accuracy: while the proposed VScan significantly reduces inference cost of LVLMs, aggressive token pruning may still distort visual information and lead to degraded performance, particularly on challenging tasks that demand fine-grained understanding or compositional reasoning.

 {\Alph{section}} \thefigure{\Alph{section}\arabic{figure}} \thetable{\Alph{section}\arabic{table}} {

 \textbf{VScan: Rethinking Visual Token Reduction for Efficient Large Vision-Language Models}\\ Appendix\\ }